flokk.

 Bonsecours Market

 Housed in a gorgeous 19th-century silver-domed building, the Marché Bonsecours is a great stop for Quebec-made gifts, local art, and maple candy the kids will immediately demand.
-It is compact enough
+It is compact enough to browse in 45 minutes without anyone melting down.

 shopping